National Office Staff

 Louise has been in post as Educate Together Office Manager since 2008, she oversees all HR, IT, Accounting and Administrative functions of the National Office.
 With a background in offshore banking, sales and work with other start up businesses as Office Manager, Louise brings this experience to her work for Educate Together.
 Louise is from Dublin and is a psychology graduate of Dublin Business School.

 Jessica has been working with Educate Together since 2011.
-Jessica provides administration support for the National Office.
-This involves dealing with general queries received in the office, providing administrative support at Educate Together meetings and events and day to day office diary management including that of the CEO.
+Jessica provides administration support for the National Office, which involves dealing with general queries received in the office, providing administrative support at Educate Together meetings and events and day to day office diary management.

 Second-Level Education Officer